 Bottled water has lower quality controls than tap drinking water, while plastic bottles are not good for the environment.

 To stay hydrated, it’s important to drink before you feel thirsty.
 This is especially important if you are exercising or if it’s a hot day.
 Even if you’re not thirsty, try to drink water regularly throughout the day.

-You can tell if you’re well hydrated by the colour of your urine.
-If it’s pale yellow or straw-coloured, then you are probably hydrated.
+You can tell if you are well hydrated by the colour of your urine.
+If it is pale yellow or straw-coloured, you are probably hydrated.
 If it’s darker, you need to drink more water.
 You can see the colour your urine should be on this urine colour chart — but remember that taking some medicines or vitamin supplements can change the colour of your urine for a few hours.

 You can stay hydrated by: